-If you have used the IDL Project interface or the make\rt script to create an IDL runtime distribution, give your users instructions describing how to start your application based on the following.
+If you have used the IDL Project interface or the make_rt script to create an IDL runtime distribution, give your users instructions describing how to start your application based on the following.
 The specifics depend on your end user's platform.

-To start a runtime application if you have exported an IDL distribution using the IDL Project interface, change directories to the application\bin\bin.x86 directory (where application is the name of the directory that contains your exported distribution) and double-click on the executable file created by the export process.
+To start a runtime application if you have exported an IDL distribution using the IDL Project interface, change directories to the application\bin.platform directory (where application is the name of the directory that contains your exported distribution and platform is the platform-specific bin directory) and double-click on the executable file created by the export process.

-The executable file must reside in the bin\bin.x86 subdirectory of your exported application distribution.
+The executable file must reside in the bin\bin.platform subdirectory of your exported application distribution.
 For your users' convenience, you may want to create a Windows shortcut to the executable file in another location.

-To start a runtime application if you have exported an IDL distribution using the IDL Project interface or the make\rt script, change directories to the application directory (where application is the name of the directory that contains your exported distribution) and execute the startup script file.
-The startup script file has the name specified in the Run Command field of the Project Options dialog or via the startcommand parameter to the make rt script.
+To start a runtime application if you have exported an IDL distribution using the IDL Project interface or the make_rt script, change directories to the application directory (where application is the name of the directory that contains your exported distribution) and execute the startup script file.
+The startup script file has the name specified in the Run Command field of the Project Options dialog or via the startcommand parameter to the make_rt script.